 Walking Path Entertainment - The Producers

 Playwright Bill Semans – Most recently Bill co-wrote the play Exit Strategy to critical acclaim in both Minneapolis and Los Angeles.
 He also co-produced, directed and wrote the feature film, Herman USA.In addition, Bill co-produced the award-winning World War II documentary series, The American Hero.
-His production of Fighter Aces of World War II won the 1988 Military Video of the Year, and his Ladies Sing the Blues was nominated in 1989 as Best Long Form Music Video of the Year.
+His production of Fighter Aces of World War II won the 1988 Military Video of the Year.
+The World War II films that he and Hohman produced recently have been distributed to national and international streaming TV channels.
+Seman’s Ladies Sing the Blues was nominated in 1989 as Best Long Form Music Video of the Year.
 Bill founded the Cricket Theater in Minneapolis and was its producing director for 13 years.
 In his career, Bill has produced and staged over 100 productions.
 In addition, under his tenure the theater was nominated for a Tony Award as Best Regional Theater.

-Producer Chris Spencer – Most recently, Chris ran Art Workshop International for 9 years and worked alongside award-winning artists and writers during a month-long workshop in Assisi, Italy.
+Producer Chris Spencer – Currently, Chris is an Executive Producer on a TV pilot project, Department of One with a team including Charlie Haid and Michael Laskin.
+Previously, Chris ran Art Workshop International for 9 years and worked alongside award-winning artists and writers during a month-long workshop in Assisi, Italy.
 She’s also an oil painter, primarily of landscapes.
 Chris retired from Morgan Stanley as a Vice-President, Investments, and Certified Financial Planner.
 During her 27 years there, she also taught continuing education classes and wrote investment columns for local newspapers.
 Chris is a partner in Trigance Press, which won Franklin and Midwest Book Awards.
 The University of Minnesota recently recognized Ms. Spencer as a notable alumnus for her achievements in the investment and artistic communities.
 A Minnesota native, she lives in Minneapolis and Bainbridge Island WA.

 Producer Michael Laskin – With Garry Marshall, he co-produced Exit Strategy at the Falcon (now Garry Marshall) Theatre in Los Angeles.
 He also has produced and directed John Posey’s hit one-man-show Father,Son, and Holy Coach.
 In addition, Michael helped to develop and produce Jeffrey Tambor’s Performing Your Life which has toured all over the U.S.